mineus64/Planet-Generator/README.md

 A Unity package for generating planets using Perlin Noise given a set of sample textures.

+This project is currently unfinished.
+I made it as part of a different project but decided to drop it for expedience's sake.
+I might revisit this down the line as it's a good baseline for a lot of my ideas.

 ## Installation

 Just import these items into your project, no muss no fuss.